-Apple, a technology company known for its computers and phones also used brand extension.
+Apple, a technology company that is known for its computers and phones, also used brand extension.
 You can find Smart Watches and MP3 Players designed by Apple.

-A well-established company famous for its coffee beverages and a special approach to each of its clients has also entered the energy drinks market.
-The brand has made a foray into another booming market with the launch of a new line of low-calorie energy drinks based on fruit juice and green coffee extract.
+A well-established company famous for its coffee beverages and unique approach to each of its clients has also entered the energy drinks market.
+The brand has made a foray into another booming market by launching a new line of low-calorie energy drinks based on fruit juice and green coffee extract.

-LifeBuoy, known as a brand of soap marketed by Unilever.
-Over time, the brand managed to enter other markets such as the supply of sanitary towels and sanitizers that are always on hand.
-So, now you can see LifeBuoy sanitizers on the shelves of stores that are ready to ensure your daily hygiene.
+LifeBuoy is a brand of soap marketed by Unilever.
+Over time, the company managed to enter other markets, such as the supply of sanitary towels and sanitizers that are always on hand.
+Now you can see LifeBuoy’s sanitizers that are ready to ensure your daily hygiene on store shelves.

 Everyone knows this luxury sports car manufacturer.
-However, the brand didn’t limit itself to creating luxurious expensive cars only.
+However, the brand didn’t limit itself to creating luxurious and expensive vehicles only.
 The company decided to develop an unrelated product line.
 Ferrari theme parks in different countries provide visitors with an authentic Ferrari experience, adrenaline, and fun.

-The Sunkist brand is usually associated with oranges, health, and energy.
-The company decided to make the most of it.
+The brand is usually associated with oranges, health, and energy.
+The company decided to make the most out of it.
 Sunkist’s production of vitamin C tablets spawned the business of vitamins and supplements.

 The company started with the manufacturing of vacuum cleaners and household appliances but further extended its products to desk lamps.
 Now the brand is popular among young people because of the hairdryers, bladeless fans, and stylers it produces.

-Callaway is known for its golf clubs yet now not only for them.
+Callaway is known for its golf clubs, yet not only for them.
 This company also manufactures and sells equipment for golf and accessories like bags, gloves, and caps.

-Another great example of brand extension is SendPulse, an email marketing service.
+Another excellent example of brand extension is SendPulse, an email marketing service.
 The company has also introduced two new products: CRM and landing page builder.
-So now you can automate your communication with customers and create a landing page or an online store.
+Now you can automate your communication with customers and create a landing page or an online store.

 The company recognized as a manufacturer of guitars and amplifiers now also produces earbuds.
 Their products bring dynamic and high-quality sound to their owners.